magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Record call
 -----------

-| Record calls of this SIP account.
+| Record calls of this SIP user.